-- The "magic function" is called a Hash function - If hash(key) = i, we say that the key hashes to the value i - We'd like to ensure that different keys will always hash to different values. - Why is this not possible? - Too many possible keys - If keys are strings of up to 15 letters, there are $10^{21}$ different keys - 1 sextillion number of grains of salt it would take to fill this room one million times over.
+- The "magic function" is called a Hash function - If hash(key) = i, we say that the key hashes to the value i - We'd like to ensure that different keys will always hash to different values. - Why is this not possible? - Too many possible keys - If keys are strings of up to 15 letters, there are $10^{21}$ different keys - 1 sextillion roughly the total number of transistors that have ever been produced.